plone/training/features.rst

     We have a running Zope with a database but no content.
 But luckily there is a button to create a Plone site.
 Click on that button (login: admin, password:admin).
 This opens a form to create a Plone site.
 Use :samp:`Plone` as the site id.

     ..
-You now have the option to select some addons before you create the site.
+You now have the option to select some add-ons before you create the site.
 Since we will use Dexterity from the beginning we select ``Dexterity-based Plone Default Types``.
-This way even the initial content on our page will be built with dexterity by the addon ``plone.app.contenttypes`` which will be the default in Plone 5.
+This way even the initial content on our page will be built with dexterity by the add-on ``plone.app.contenttypes`` which will be the default in Plone 5.

     You will be automatically redirected to the new site.